 Adding New Languages

 The internationalization package currently supports English (en), Turkish (tr), Spanish (es), and German (de).
-You can add support for additional languages by following these steps:
+You can add support for additional languages by following these steps:- Update configuration files

 - Create translation files